Asset Intelligence and Management

 An inventory management system enables businesses to record all inventory items in a central asset repository.
 This repository includes details, such as inventory name, quantity, purchase date, and custodian, so the user can access this information when checking out an inventory item.
 The availability status of the inventory is accordingly updated.

 Using such a system allows users to save the time needed to look for inventory – enhancing productivity.
-By having a holistic view of the available inventory, users can generate insights about usage patterns, frequency of demand, and deal with stockouts quickly (if they occur).
+By having a holistic view of the available inventory, users can generate insights about usage patterns, and frequency of demand, and deal with stockouts quickly (if they occur).

 For example, a healthcare facility needs to make sure that they have the right number of gloves, surgical masks, and medicines available for emergency operations.
 An inventory management system would give the staff operational control over the available inventory and see if enough is available.